coffiarts/FoundryVTT-lock-the-sheets/README.md

 <small><i><a href='http://ecotrust-canada.github.io/markdown-toc/'>Table of contents generated with markdown-toc</a></i></small>

-## What it does exactly ...
+## What it does ...
 With this nice little helper module the Game Master can block and unblock any edits to character sheets by the players.
 This helps, for instance, to protect them from accidental changes.
 And of course, if you're of the paranoid type, it prevents cheating.

 Toggling on/off works in various ways:
 1. By a checkbox in the module settings
-2. Through a nice UI Button in the scene control on the left (which is optional and can be turned off in the setings, if you don't like it)
+2. Through a nice UI Button in the scene control on the left (optional, turn it off in the settings, if you don't like it)
 3. By macro code (see below - a ready-to-use macro is already included).

-In default settings, lock status is indicated by overlay icons, both in the scene and in the sidebar's actors list:
+In **default settings**, lock status is indicated by overlay icons, both in the scene and in the sidebar's actors list:

+**These icons can be configured and also switched off in the module settings!**

 **Lock ON:**